simon-ritchie/apysc/docstring_markdowns/apysc/_validation/number_validation.md

 ## Module summary

 Number validation implementations.
-Mainly following interfaces are defined: <br>・validate_num Validate a specified value is an integer or float type. <br>・validate_integer Validate whether a specified value is an integer or not. <br>・validate_int_is_zero_or_one Validate specified integer value is zero or one. <br>・validate_num_is_gt_zero Validate specified value is greater than zero. <br>・validate_num_is_gte_zero Validate whether a specified value is greater than or equal to zero. <br>・validate_nums_are_int_and_gt_zero Validate specified number values are greater integer and greater than zero.
+Mainly following interfaces are defined: <br>・validate_num Validate a specified value as an integer or float type. <br>・validate_integer Validate whether a specified value is an integer or not. <br>・validate_int_is_zero_or_one Validate specified integer value is zero or one. <br>・validate_num_is_gt_zero Validate specified value is greater than zero. <br>・validate_num_is_gte_zero Validate whether a specified value is greater than or equal to zero. <br>・validate_nums_are_int_and_gt_zero Validate specified number values are greater integer and greater than zero.

 ## `validate_int_is_zero_or_one` function docstring